atreyasha/dotfiles/develop.md

         2.  port gnupg, ssh, neomutt private dotfiles to private stow repo

-        3.  reduce the number of dotfiles for a leaner installation
+        3.  reduce the number of dotfiles for a leaner installation -\> for eg. remove `neofetch`, etc.

 ### System reproducibility